-- The species was also introduced into the United States in 1745.
-After that, the Mimosa quickly established itself in the wild in California in the west, and from Virginia to Louisiana in the south and southeast.
+- In addition, the first member of the group was introduced into the United States, in North America, in 1745.
+After that, this variety of Mimosa quickly established itself in the wild in several regions.
+This included California in the west, and from Virginia to Louisiana in the south and southeast.

-- The species remains typically relatively short-lived in comparison to other species of tree.
-Yet the seeds, however, seem capable of remaining dormant for many years, then sprouting when they acquire the proper conditions.
+- Further, the various forms of the Mimosa remains typically relatively short-lived in comparison to other species of tree.
+Yet the seeds, however, seem capable of remaining dormant for many years.
+These also have the capacity to then sprout prolifically when they acquire the proper conditions.

 Mimosa Physical Description

-Depending upon which member of the genus one observes, it will also produce either a single trunk or multiple trunks.
-The bark of the Mimosa most commonly remains thin, predominantly smooth in texture, and light in color.
+Also, depending upon which member of the genus one observes, the plant also displays another fabulous trait.
+That’s because some forms produce either a single trunk or multiple trunks.
+Additionally, the bark of the Mimosa most commonly remains thin, predominantly smooth in texture, and light in color.